 China’s land borders

 In the south-east, China shares its border with its SE Asian neighbours Vietnam, Laos, and Myanmar.
 There are several Vietnam – China overland routes, through the southern cities of Nanning and Kunming; one route across the short border with Laos (from Kunming); and, despite the length of the border, just one route to Myanmar, also via Kunming but requiring permits that are expensive and time-consuming to arrange, and which furthermore stipulate that you must leave Myanmar by the exact same route back into China – meaning Myanmar isn’t presently a viable route for overland travel from China to SE Asia or India (this permit situation is subject to change though, and I’ll update this page whenever it does; see my Myanmar page for more information).

 The Vietnam border can be crossed by rail from both Kunming and Nanning to Hanoi (the Hekou / Lao Cai border on the Kunming route is near the Vietnamese mountain town of Sapa, which is a popular first or last stop in Vietnam); the Myanmar border at Ruili is road only, from Kunming via Dali, but with a high speed rail line planned for some unspecified future time; the Laos border is by road from Jinghong (capital of the Xishuangbanna region, to the south of Kunming), with a high(ish) speed rail line now under construction from Kunming to the Lao capital Vientiane (which should enter service by the mid-2020s).

-The direct Mekong river boat between China and Thailand was discontinued in 2011, but thanks to the recently opened bridge between Laos and northern Thailand, it’s now also possible to do same-day crossings between China & Thailand by road through Laos; see my Thailand page for details.
+The direct Mekong river boat between China and Thailand was discontinued in 2011, but thanks to the recently opened bridge between Laos and northern Thailand it’s now also possible to do same-day crossings between China & Thailand by bus through Laos.